Remote workers share their biggest challenges

 A whole new level of team issues when working remotely is team monitoring — how do you monitor if you’re not physically present on site?
 Well, one effective solution is to provide guidance and reviews to your team on a regular basis.

-Lack of routine and structure
+Remote work challenge: Lack of routine and time-management

 When you live where you work, and work where you live, setting work/life balance and boundaries is troublesome — some have issues staying accountable and responsible with their work, others find they work all the time.